jfaylon/fixtures-api/README.md

 - There may be redundancies in using the res.json.
 It can be improved by having a common function to format the response object.
 - There may be a better way of handling error objects to identify and differentiate the errors.
 - This has been developed using Node v21.2.0.
 The application has not yet been tested for older or newer versions.
-- ESLint can be installed for code conventions and improved code cleanliness
+- ESLint can be installed for code conventions and improved code cleanliness.
 - Extraneous query parameters may be filtered out for better security of the API.
 - As of version 1.0, no Personally Identifiable Information (PII) is stored.
 As PIIs are added, encryption and/or masking of data will be implemented.
 - As an improvement for deployment, dockerisation of the application can be implemented.
+- Other values may be considered configurable such as default limit.
+- To reach a global audience, internationalisation of the spiels/messages may be considered as well.